 Most of TSMC's foundries and one of our assembly and test subcontractor's sites are primarily located in Taiwan and our other assembly and test subcontractors are located in the Pacific Rim region.
-In addition, many of our customers, particularly mobile handset manufacturers, are located in the Pacific Rim region.
+In addition, many of our customers are located in the Pacific Rim region.
 The risk of earthquakes in Taiwan and the Pacific Rim region is significant due to the proximity of major earthquake fault lines in the area.
 We are not currently covered by insurance against business disruption caused by earthquakes as such insurance is not currently available on terms that we believe are commercially reasonable.
-Earthquakes, fire, flooding, lack of water or other natural disasters in Taiwan or the Pacific Rim region, or an epidemic, political unrest, war, labor strikes or work stoppages in countries where our semiconductor manufacturer, assemblers and test subcontractors are located, likely would result in the disruption of our foundry, assembly or test capacity.
+Earthquakes, fire, flooding, lack of water or other natural disasters, an epidemic, political unrest, war, labor strikes or work stoppages in countries where our semiconductor manufacturers, assemblers and test subcontractors are located, likely would result in the disruption of our foundry, assembly or test capacity.
 There can be no assurance that such alternate capacity could be obtained on favorable terms, if at all.

 A natural disaster, epidemic, labor strike, war or political unrest where our customers' facilities are located would likely reduce our sales to such customers.
-For example, Samsung is based in South Korea and represented 11% of our revenues during the first nine months of fiscal 2006.
 North Korea's geopolitical maneuverings have created unrest.
 Such unrest could create economic uncertainty or instability, could escalate to war or otherwise adversely affect South Korea and our South Korean customers and reduce our sales to such customers, which would materially and adversely affect our operating results.
-In addition, a significant portion of the assembly and testing of our mobile handset products occurs in South Korea.
+In addition, a significant portion of the assembly and testing of our products occurs in South Korea.
 Any disruption resulting from these events could also cause significant delays in shipments of our products until we are able to shift our manufacturing, assembling or testing from the affected subcontractor to another third-party vendor.